-If you love to dance, head down to St Barnabas Church for our Family & SEN ceilidh where experienced caller Andy Rouse will guide you through a some simple dances, suitable for all abilities, and easily adapted for wheelchair users and people with other mobility problems.
-11.30am - 1pm; St Barnabas Church.
-Click here to book tickets.
+If you love to dance, head down to St Barnabas Church for our Family & SEN ceilidh where an experienced caller will guide you through a some simple dances, suitable for all abilities, and easily adapted for wheelchair users and people with other mobility problems.

-If you'd rather relax and listen to some music, then you might like Dan Walsh's Family Folk Show in the Oxford Deaf and Hard of Hearing Centre.
-Dan will be joined by Handy Voices, a BSL signing choir who will do a short performance at the start of the show.
-1.30 - 3pm; Oxford Deaf & Hard of Hearing Centre.
-Click here to book tickets.
+If you'd rather relax and listen to some music, then you might like the Family Folk Show in the Oxford Deaf and Hard of Hearing Centre.

 Access details: There is ramp entry to the building, but it is round the side so please ask stewards for directions.
 Main entry is up a couple of steps.
 Inside is level access to the concert hall, bar, and accessible toilet, though there are steps down to the main toilets.
-This concert will NOT be amplified and PA equipment will be turned off.
+This concert will be amplified but please do speak to stewards if the noise is too much as we may be able to turn down the volume.
 There will be a small tent at the back of the concert hall which you are welcome to use if you'd like somewhere a bit sheltered to sit.
 Stewards (high vis jackets) can clear chairs to make spaces for wheelchairs so please do ask if you can't see somewhere obvious.
 Stewards can direct you to a quiet room if you need one.

 Other Special Saturday events will be listed here as they are confirmed.